kapsarovL/Analog-Clock-Js/README.md

 ## License

-This code is licensed under the MIT License.
+This code is licensed under the [MIT LICENSE](https://github.com/kapsarovL/Analog-Clock-Js?tab=MIT-1-ov-file#readmee).
 Feel free to use, modify, and distribute it as needed.